pixelshelsinki/pixels-starter-theme/README.md

 `assets/` is where all global SCSS, JS, images and font files should live.
 From here files are compiled to the `dist/` directory.

 Any references to assets (in particular font files and images) should be made via the `dist/` directory, **not** the `assets/` directory.
-This is because assets in the `dist/` directory have been optimised.

 ### components/ and views/

-`components/` are where all reusable components live and `views/` where views live.
+`views/components/` are where all reusable components live and `views/layouts/` where layouts live.
 Each broad component and view has its own directory, in which there is *at least* a twig template file, and optionally a SCSS file.

+#### PHP files

+PHP files are object oriented, namespaced and use Composer autoloading.

 #### Twig files